microsoft/AGIC-Installer-assistant/CONTRIBUTING.md

 - Maintain AGIC Installer's quality
 - Fix problems that are important to users
-- Engage the community in working toward the best possible Atom
+- Engage the community in working toward the best possible AGIC Installer

 ### Git Commit Messages